Embedded Android Boot Camp

 - Datasheets and User's Manuals for all of the hardware and tools

 - Dozens of articles for in-depth "further reading" on advanced topics, and

 - A backup electronic copy of all lecture slides.

 - Source code solutions for all of the exercises including the capstone project

 - A few other free trinkets.

 Lunch is provided each of the first four days.
 All exercises are done using the Texas Instruments target development board.

-Typical attendees have from 2 to 15 years of embedded software experience and an electrical engineering, computer science, computer engineering or similar degree.
+Typical attendees have at least 2 years of C software development experience and an electrical engineering, computer science, computer engineering or similar degree.
 Some have been working with other embedded operating systems and want to make the switch to Android system software development; others are Android application developers who want to understand and begin learning to customize Android for new hardware.
 These well-tested lectures and exercises provide an easy-to-follow path through the material with deep dives on advanced best practices.
 And there's plenty of even deeper information on the thumb drive to explore after you leave.